hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `miner_getExtraData`

-Retrieves the current extra data field from the mining node.
+Retrieves the current extra data field that is used when producing blocks.

 #### Parameters